AthanasiosKolokythas/AthanasiosKolokythas.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.Sc. in Economics, Barcelona School of Economics (BSE), 2014
+* M.Sc. in Economics, Barcelona School of Economics (BSE), 2024
 * B.Sc. in Economics, Athens University of Economics and Business (AUEB), 2023

 Work experience